 On May 4, 2021, the Company issued a 10% Subordinated Secured Convertible Debenture ("Subordinated Debenture") in the principal amount of \$25 thousand to Michel Botbol, the Company's Chairman and Chief Executive Officer at the time.
 The Subordinated Debenture called for interest at a rate of 10% and would have been due on the earlier of the occurrence of certain liquidity events with respect to the Company and May 4, 2022.
 The Subordinated Debenture was convertible at any time after the issuance date into shares of the Company's common stock (the "Botbol Conversion Shares") at a price equal to \$0.05 per share ("Conversion Price").
-Together with each the option to extend the maturity date of the loan for a term not to exceed four years from the original maturity date of that loan.
-The Subordinated Debenture is secured by a lien on all the Company's obligations under the Subordinated Debenture and granted Botbol a lien on all assets of such subsidiaries subject to the lien principal hibilities of the Company and to fund working capital, general corporate purposes and the development of administrative functions.
-The aggregate number of shares issuable upon conversion of the Subordinated Debenture and upon the exercise of the Botbol Warrants".
-On May 4, 2021, Mr. Botbol assets to the issuance of shares upon conversion of the Subordinated Debenture and upon the exercise of the Botbol Warrants.
-On May 4, 2021, Mr. Botbol exercised his conversion rights with respect to the enter \$25 thousand of outstanding principal at the Conversion Price resulting in the issuance of 500 thousand shares of common stock to him.
-In addition, an equal number of warrants were issued on May 4, 2021, (see Note 8 - Stock Warrants).
-The Botbol Warrants will not be listed for trading on any national securities exchange.
-The Botbol Warrants and the shares issuable upon conversion of the Subordinated Debenture are not being registered under the Securities Act.
+Together with each Botbol Conversion Share, a warrant would be issued with a strike price of \$0.05 per share and an expiration date of May 4, 2026 (the "Botbol Warrants").
+Mr. Botbol also had the option to extend the maturity date of the loan for a term not to exceed four years from the original maturity date of that loan.
+The Subordinated Debenture is secured by a lien on all the Company's assets subordinated to the lien granted to LTP.
+The Company's U.S. subsidiaries are required to enter into guaranties in favor of Botbol under which such subsidiaries guaranteed the Company's obligations under the Subordinated Debenture and granted Botbol a lien on all assets of such subsidiaries subject to the lien held by LTP.
+The use of proceeds from the Subordinated Debenture was to extinguish liabilities of the Company and to fund working capital, general corporate purposes and the development of administrative functions.
+The aggregate number of shares issuable upon conversion of the Subordinated Debenture and upon the exercise of the Botbol Warrants may not exceed 19.9% of the number of shares of the common stock outstanding immediately after giving effect to the issuance of shares upon conversion of the Subordinated Debenture and the exercise of the Botbol Warrants.
+On May 4, 2021, Mr. Botbol exercised his conversion rights with respect to the entire \$25 thousand of outstanding principal at